Group Event Planning Using Public Self-Guided Hunts

 1. Choose your adventure.

-Hunts page.
-Some can be played anywhere, while others can only be played in specific
+self-guided hunts available.
+Some can be played anywhere, while others can only be played in

 -